melisacar/monthly-scrape/README.md

 ```
 The project folder structure has a new folder called migrations.
 This folder will be used by Alembic to manage the migrations revisions and configurations.

+To use Alembic we need to config certain files.
+Open the alembic.ini file and change the sqlalchemy.url property value with the connection string for your database.